 - If an in-person meeting is desired, the chairperson will coordinate the location and communicate with participants.

 - Typically, meetings are held at the youth’s home school or at an agency location.

 - Discussion occurs to allow the team to share information and determine if services might be provided/revised to support the youth and family.

 - The team develops action plans.

 - Assignments are made to address the action steps.
-These are discussed and agreed upon.

-- Contact information is shared.
+- Contact information and parent resources are shared.